slotlocker2/tscreen/README.md

 # tscreen

-A simple screensaver inspired by http://whatcolourisit.scn9a.org/
+A simple screensaver application inspired by http://whatcolourisit.scn9a.org/

 ## Usage